achliopa/udemy_PythonTensorFlow/readme.md

 * we ve seen how a single perceptron behaves, now lets expand this concept to the idea of a neural network
 * lets see how to connect many perceptrons together and how to represent this mathematically
-* a multiple perceptrons lnetwork is a multilayered network with each layer containing an array of neurons. each layer feeds its output to the next layer as its inputs
+* a multiple perceptrons network is a multilayered network with each layer containing an array of neurons. a alyers output is next layers input
 * usually we have an input layer some hidden layers and an output layer
 * Input Layers get the real values from the data
 * Hidden Layers are in between the input and output layer, a network of 3 or more hidden layers is considered DeepNN (DNN)
 * Output Layer is the final estimate of the output
 * As we go forward through more layers the level of abstraction increases
 * We ll now look into the activation function
-* in our previous simple exampe the activation function was simple kind like a one step dunction (y 0 or 1)
+* in our previous simple example the activation function was simple kind like a step function (y = 0 or 1)
 * this is a dramatic function as small changes are not reflected
 * it would be nice if we could have a more dynamoc function, like an S-curve (logistic curve or sigmoid function)
 * we can use sigmoid function for this f(x) = 1/(1+e^(-x)) where x is z = Σwx+b